matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

     The consistency of three complementary analyses—using different data sources (precise products vs. raw RINEX), different processing chains (PPP vs. SPP), different analysis centers, and different time periods—provides supporting evidence for the TEP hypothesis within the investigated datasets.

-    The directional anisotropy analysis provides a cross-check: the same E-W > N-S structure found in CODE's 25-year PPP analysis is also observed in raw SPP data with high statistical significance (p < 10−300).
+    The directional anisotropy analysis provides a cross-check: the same E-W > N-S structure found in CODE's 25-year PPP analysis is also observed in raw SPP data with high statistical significance (nominal p < 10−15 under the standard null).
 The geometry-corrected ratios (1.80–1.86) are within 17% of CODE's reference (2.16), suggesting close agreement despite different processing methodologies.

     The independent corroboration of Southern Hemisphere enhancement: Paper 2's orbital coupling (SH drives the signal with r = −0.79, p = 0.006) and Paper 3's phase alignment (SH shows strongest anisotropy at 1.348) converge on the same finding using completely different datasets and methodologies.
 This cross-paper consistency supports the interpretation of a reproducible signal component.